 - 5. Agencies should narrow disputes and resolve cases at the earliest possible level of their adjudication systems and, at each level, through the least time- and resource-intensive processes available and appropriate to the circumstances, such as informal prehearing procedures, alternative dispute resolution, streamlined procedures, or decision making on the written record. - 6.
-As appropriate, agencies should adopt procedures for: (i) resolving multiple cases in a single proceeding, such as the aggregation of similar claims; or (ii) resolving recurring legal or factual issues, such as precedential decision making or substantive rulemaking. - Agencies should adopt processes for screening cases at intake to: (i) resolve procedural issues as early as possible; (ii) identify cases that may be appropriate for less time- and resource-intensive processes, such as those listed in Paragraphs 5 and 6; (iii) identify cases that can be resolved quickly because they are legally and factually straightforward; and (iv) identify cases that should be prioritized or expedited. - 132 8.
-Agencies should adopt procedures that standardize the allocation of tasks among133 adjudicators, managers, and legal and paralegal support staff. - 9.
+As appropriate, agencies should adopt procedures for: (i) resolving multiple cases in a single proceeding, such as the aggregation of similar claims; or (ii) resolving recurring legal or factual issues, such as precedential decision making or substantive rulemaking. - 7.
+Agencies should adopt processes for screening cases at intake to: (i) resolve procedural issues as early as possible; (ii) identify cases that may be appropriate for less time- and resource-intensive processes, such as those listed in Paragraphs 5 and 6; (iii) identify cases that can be resolved quickly because they are legally and factually straightforward; and (iv) identify cases that should be prioritized or expedited. - 8.
+Agencies should adopt procedures that standardize the allocation of tasks among adjudicators, managers, and legal and paralegal support staff. - 9.
 Agencies should review and update as necessary their Human Capital Operating Plans (5 C.F.R. pt.
-250) to ensure their hiring and position management needs are properly aligned with their operational goals for adjudication. - 137 10.
-Agencies should automate-using artificial intelligence, for example-routine tasks that 138 do not require a significant exercise of discretion when automation will not adversely 139 affect quality or program integrity.
-Such tasks may include receiving filings and 140 evidence, establishing new case files, associating records with case files, de-duplicating 141 records, assigning cases to agency personnel for action, screening cases as described in - 142 Paragraph 7, and generating and releasing standardized correspondence. - 143 11.
-Agencies should outsource routine tasks that do not require a significant exercise of 144 discretion-such as transcription, scanning records, or mailing correspondence-when it - 145 would be more efficient and cost-effective for a contractor to perform them. - 146 12.
-Agencies should adopt rules and policies that reflect best practices for case management, 147 including evidentiary development, motions practice, intervention, extensions of time,
+250) to ensure their hiring and position management needs are properly aligned with their operational goals for adjudication. - 10.
+Agencies should automate-using artificial intelligence, for example-routine tasks that do not require a significant exercise of discretion when automation will not adversely affect quality or program integrity.
+Such tasks may include receiving filings and evidence, establishing new case files, associating records with case files, de-duplicating records, assigning cases to agency personnel for action, screening cases as described in Paragraph 7, and generating and releasing standardized correspondence. - 11.
+Agencies should outsource routine tasks that do not require a significant exercise of discretion-such as transcription, scanning records, or mailing correspondence-when it would be more efficient and cost-effective for a contractor to perform them. - 12.
+Agencies should adopt rules and policies that reflect best practices for case management, including evidentiary development, motions practice, intervention, extensions of time, decision writing, and methods for encouraging prompt action and discouraging undue delay by parties.
+At the same time, agencies should ensure that adjudicators, managers, and support staff have sufficient flexibility to manage individual cases fairly, accurately, and efficiently, and test alternative case management techniques that may reveal new best practices.
+Agencies should periodically reevaluate such rules and policies, using the information described in Paragraphs 1 and 2, to ensure they continue to reflect best practices for case management and provide relevant personnel with sufficient flexibility to manage individual cases and test alternative case management techniques.

 - 13. Agencies should establish organizational units, supervisory structures, and central and field operations that reinforce timeliness and facilitate appropriate communication among agency personnel involved in adjudication at all levels of an adjudication system. - 14.
-Agencies should update public websites and electronic case management systems so thatthey are able to handle the volume of current and future cases efficiently and effectively.
+Agencies should update public websites and electronic case management systems so that they are able to handle the volume of current and future cases efficiently and effectively.